nwillc/webgo/README.md

 # WEBGO

-This is just experiments with kubernetes, helm and Istio.
+This is repo contains experiments with Kubernetes, Helm and Istio.

 # Requirements